ben20vt/GrayUR-AutoPlane/docs/source/testing.rst

 Servo Testing
 --------------
-After you have configured your servos as desired in [LINK TO mission_planner - servos], it is important to test them.
+After you have configured your servos as desired in :ref:`servo-outputs`, it is important to test them.

 Airframe Testing